ibrahim-codes1/Flashlight/README.md

 ### Prerequisites

-- Android Studio Hedgehog or newer
+- Android Studio Hedgehog (2023.1.1) or newer
-- Android device with flashlight support
+- Android device or emulator with a flash unit
-- Java 8+
+- Java 8 or higher

 ---

-## 📥 Installation
+## Installation

-### Clone the Repository
+### Clone the repository

 ```bash
 git clone https://github.com/ibrahim-codes1/Flashlight.git